High Commission of New Zealand, London: History

 The site had been previously occupied by the Carlton Hotel, destroyed by a bomb during the Blitz.
-The design differed from the other diplomatic buildings of other Commonwealth countries in that it would be a modern skyscraper, designed by Sir Robert Matthew.
+The design differed from the diplomatic buildings of other Commonwealth countries in that it would be a modern skyscraper, designed by Sir Robert Matthew.
 After difficulties securing a planning consent, the 18 storey building only proceeded after approval was granted by the British Cabinet.
-The High Commission was built by Holland, Hannen & Cubitts and was opened by the Queen in 1963.
+The High Commission was built by Holland, Hannen & Cubitts and was opened by Queen Elizabeth II in 1963.
 It is the only tall building in this part of London.
-Since 1995, it has been a Grade II Listed Building.
+Since 1995, it has been a Grade II listed building.

 Responsibilities

 It is an overseas post of the New Zealand Ministry of Foreign Affairs and Trade.
-The current High Commissioner to the United Kingdom is Phil Goff.
+The position of High Commissioner to the United Kingdom is currently vacant, having previously been served by Phil Goff.
 New Zealand Passport applications can be processed at New Zealand House.
 The nearest Tube stations to New Zealand House are Piccadilly Circus and Charing Cross.
 The Māori cultural group Ngāti Rānana holds regular meetings at the High Commission.